 "Why, what?"
 Jolena asked in return.

-"Why don't all people speak the same language?"
+"Why don't all dolls speak the same language?"
 Pippa asked.

 "Well," Jolena said, "I'm not sure, but people tend to speak different languages in different places.
 I mean, everyone in one place seems to mostly use the same language.
-I noticed it when I went to Chile last summer."
+I noticed it when I went to Chile last summer.
+Dolls speak the languages their human families do."

 "Chilly?"
 Pippa asked.